josev2046/SYA-BlackLives-The-Black-London-Collection/README.md

 While the current prototype still relies on some proprietary components, our intention is to repurpose it fully on open-source libraries, such as ByteDance-Seed/BAGEL-7B-MoT.

-**What the "GLR Black London" Reels Reveal:**
+**What the "Black London" Reels Reveal:**

-The "GLR Black London" reels offer a vibrant and nuanced historical record, revealing:
+The "Black London" reels offer a vibrant and nuanced historical record, revealing:

 * **Political and Social Activism**
     The archives vividly document the ongoing struggle for civil rights and fair representation in the UK.
 We see discussions on "race equality, immigration rules, and voting rights for immigrants" amidst "rising racism" and "anticipated violence in 1992" (`BL_005`).
 The echoes of global movements, like the Rodney King case and subsequent London protests (`BL_020`), highlight interconnectedness.
 Key moments include the appointment of **Herman Ouseley** as the first Black chairman of the Commission for Racial Equality (`BL_009`) and discussions around police "cultural awareness training" (`BL_014`).